 Recess and lunch

-Boarders go to the Dining Room at recess and lunch to eat.
+Boarders in Years 7-10 go to the Boarders Dining Room at recess and lunch to have their meals.
 After eating they can join their day friends in the school grounds or attend lunchtime activities.
 Years 11 and 12 Boarders collect their recess and lunch from the Boater Café in the Weeks Senior Academy.

 End of school

 Homework (or ‘Prep’, as we call it) is a quiet time for study and homework.
 The boys are required to do two prep sessions.
 During these sessions the house is kept quiet to allow boys the necessary time and peace to do their study and homework.
 During Prep, boys are required to sit at the desks in their rooms and are able to use their laptops for their homework or research.
 Headphones and group work are also permitted.

 Year 7 and 8 boarders need to be in bed by 9pm.
 They are often given reading time before lights out.
 Bed time for Year 9 and 10 boarders is 9.45pm.
 The Head of House may allow boys to stay up later for prep if required.
 Senior boys (Year 11 and 12) can continue with late prep until 11pm with special permission, otherwise lights out is at 10.30pm.